alirezamohammadiii/git_youtube_tutorial/README.md

 This is the first attempt.
 This change happens in GUI.hello We are learning conflict handling
-This is a secend attempt.
-This change happens in CLI!
+This is a second attempt.
+This change happens in the CLI!
 This is the third attempt!